Don't lose touch with Laragai House

 Be sure to signup to our newsletter below in order to stay up-to-date with all of the latest news and events here at Laragai House.

-Now, over 160 black and white rhinos call the Lewa-Borana Landscape home – their relocation, protection and ongoing care has allowed for their numbers to flourish over the years and during your time with us at Laragai House we urge you will take advantage of the chance to meet the rangers protecting them, visit ongoing efforts to protect the rhinos, and in you are lucky, see one of these incredible creatures for yourself.
+Now over 160 black and white rhinos call the Lewa-Borana Landscape home and their relocation, protection and ongoing care has allowed their numbers to flourish over the years.
+During your stay at Laragai House, we urge you to take advantage of the chance to meet the rangers and understand the efforts that go into protecting them and experience these amazing animals in their natural habitat.

-Safeguarding rhinos is an expensive, time consuming and, sometimes, dangerous job.
-To protect the 160 rhinos on the Lewa-Borana Landscape, round the clock care and support is needed.
-On Borana Conservancy, the rhinos (and every other animal living there – we have eight other endangered species) are protected by a highly trained team of rangers.
+Safeguarding rhinos is an expensive, time consuming and sometimes dangerous job.
+To protect the 160 rhinos on the Lewa-Borana Landscape requires support 24 hours a day, 365 days a year.
+On Borana Conservancy, the rhinos and all the other endangered species living on the conservancy are protected by a highly trained team of rangers.

-At Laragai House, we encourage guests to visit Headquarters to learn more about how operations work, go out rhino tracking with the rangers as they check rhino movements and join evening deployment as the rangers go to work for the night.
+At Laragai House, we encourage guests to visit the Rangers’ Headquarters to learn more about how the operations work, go out rhino tracking with the rangers as they check rhino movements and join evening deployment as the rangers go to work for the night.

 This experience can provide a firsthand look into the conservancy works, and how you, as a guest, can share our work when you return home.
 Your stay directly impacts the lives of both the wildlife and the rangers who protect them, and a visit to understand how your stay has contributed can be enormously impactful.

-Borana Conservancy is famous because of our rhino population – but thousands of other animals call the area home.
+Borana Conservancy is famous because of our rhino population but thousands of other animals also inhabit the area.

-Our plains animals include zebra (as well as the Grevy zebra, one of the endangered species and a delight to spot), Grants and Thompson gazelles, Oryx, Jackson hartebeest (endangered), impala, giraffe (including the diminishing reticulated giraffe) and buffalo.
+Our plains game include zebra (including the Grevy zebra), Grants and Thompson gazelles, Oryx, Jackson hartebeest, impala, giraffe (including the diminishing reticulated giraffe) and buffalo.

-Larger animals that can be spotted include elephant, cheetah, an abundance of leopard, hyena, bat-eared fox, jackals, hippos, serval cat, genet cats and civet cat – it is not unusual for guests to spot the Big Five even on the way from the Borana airstrip to the House!
+Larger animals that can be spotted include elephant, cheetah, an abundance of leopard, hyena, bat-eared fox, jackals, hippos, serval cats, genet cats and civet cat.
+It is not unusual for guests to spot the Big Five even on the way from the Borana airstrip to the House.